 As the number of homes on the market is low, buyers have to be aggressive.
 It is common for buyers to make offers above the asking price so they can find a home.
 These aggressive buyers are making it interesting for sellers to list their homes – even with the possible risk of not being able to find something new.
 Millennials are earning competitive salaries, and many are ready to start families.
 So, they want homes, at prices under $250,000.

-Stated by credit repair El Paso specialists, El Paso is an affordable housing market with homes in the ideal price range.
+Stated by credit repair specialists in El Paso is an affordable housing market with homes in the ideal price range.
 The thriving economy and welcoming economic trends are making things interesting for buyers and sellers alike in El Paso.
 With international trade growing between Mexico and the United States, the port in El Paso continues to offer jobs in a variety of industries.
 Many of the jobs pay well and offer security, like those in the military, government, and logistics industries.